hibernate/hibernate-commons-annotations/readme.txt

 If you want to contribute, go to http://www.hibernate.org/

-This software and its documentation are distributed under the terms of the FSF Lesser Gnu Public License (see lgpl.txt).
+This software and its documentation are distributed under the terms of the GNU Lesser General Public License v2.1 or later (see lgpl.txt).